pemami4911/pemami4911.github.io/_posts/2016-01-22-incentivizing-exploraton-in-rl.markdown

 ## Evidence ##
 * This approach was evaluated on 14 games in the Arcade Learning Environment (ALE)
 * The reinforcement learning algorithm that was employed was DQN, and performance was evaluated against DQN with epsilon-greedy exploration, Boltzman exploration, and Thompson Sampling
-* Not clear that this approach outperforms
+* Not clear that this approach outperforms other state-of-the-art methods consistently

 ## Strengths ##
 * The paper references methods that were attempted but ultimately failed, such as learning a dynamics model that would predict raw frames (next states) for the Atari simulation

 ## Weaknesses ##
-* Need to see this method tested on other environments and scenarios.
-Doesn't consistently outperform epsilon-greedy or other state-of-the-art methods.
+* Need to see this method tested on other environments and scenarios

 ## Interesting related works ##
 * Thompson Sampling
 * Boltzman exploration

 ## Notes ##
 * PAC-MDP algorithms such as MBIE-EB and Bayesian algorithms such as Bayesian Exploration Bonuses manage the exploration versus exploitation tradeoff by assigning bonuses to novel states.
-(What are thooose)
-** These sound similar to the UCB1 exploration strategy
+(What are thooose).
+These sound similar to the UCB1 exploration strategy
 * An autoencoder was used to obtain the function sigma that encodes the state prediction model.
 The choice of autoencoder was for dimensionality reduction of the state space
 * "The hidden layers are reduced in dimension until maximal compression occurs with 128 units" (What does this mean?)
 * An MLP with 2 layers was used to predict model dynamics.
 The sixth layer of the auto-encoder produces the state with reduced dimensionality